Skip to main content

 But given how fast your people data can change, we recommend you consider integrating with a master source of people data in your organisation, such as your Human Resources or Single Sign On applications.

-Ardoq offers our own Active Directory People Data Integration to enable you to automatically populate and update your People Workspace.
+Ardoq offers our own Active Directory Microsoft Entra ID Integration to enable you to automatically populate and update your People Workspace.

 However you choose to start, getting your people modeled as objects in themselves in Ardoq is the first step in making your architecture highly relevant to your stakeholders, and grounding your insights and the decisions they drive in your organization.